 Cannabinoids including CBD and tetrahydrocannabinol (THC) treat inflammation effectively, whether the inflammation is itself a condition or whether it is a symptom of an underlying disease.
 CBD reduces inflammation by interacting with white blood cells such as microglial cells and macrophages that cause inflammation.
 CBD activates glycine receptors, alleviating the chronic pain associated with inflammation.

-All of this means that CBD oil and other products can help mitigate the effects of severe inflammation.
+All of this means that CBD oil and other products can help mitigate the effects of severe inflammation (and conditions like Rosacea).

 Cannabinoids are connected to skin homeostasis, or the general balanced health of your skin.
 Poor skin health is related to acne, atopic dermatitis, psoriasis, pigmentation disorders, and any kind of itching, including from eczema.

 Along with anti-inflammatory benefits, topical CBD has a powerful anti-itch benefit that can help people with eczema.
 Cannabinoids including CBD activate CB2 receptors on the peripheral sensory nerve fibers, which inhibits itching signals and soothes itchy skin.

 Staphylococcus aureus colonization of skin, especially damaged skin, is a contributing factor of atopic dermatitis, and a complication of the disease.
 Cannabinoids may treat eczema by managing this pathogen, which the Association for Professionals in Infection Control and Epidemiology (APIC) calls “the leading cause of skin and soft tissue infections.”

 Cannabinoids including CBD are well-known for their antimicrobial properties, including against various S aureus strains.
 This contributes to CBD’s anti-eczema potential.